-32. Approve any expenditures for building construction or purchase of equipment from the prison industries account [s.
-20.410(1)(km)].

-- 33. May require submittal for approval by the Committee of any contracts between county social services departments and providers of county youth corrections services [ss.
-46.215(2)(c)3., 46.22(1)(e)3.c. and 301.031(2g)(c)]. - 34.
+- 36. Approve any expenditures for building construction or purchase of equipment from the prison industries account [s.
+20.410(1)(km)]. - 37.
+May require submittal for approval by the Committee of any contracts between county social services departments and providers of county juvenile correctional services [ss.
+46.215(2)(c)3., 46.22(1)(e)3.c. and 301.031(2g)(c)]. - 38.
 Approve any determination by the Department that a county social services department allocation of state aids is inconsistent with federal or state law and that the Department is therefore selecting an alternative agency to provide the services [s.
-301.031(2r)(a)2.]. - 35.
+301.031(2r)(a)2.]. - 39.
 Approve increases in staffing levels at minimum security correctional institutions to allow the temporary placement of medium security inmates at minimum security institutions [s.
-301.17]. - 36.
+301.17]. - 40.
 Approve the purchase, lease or construction of additional correctional facilities [s.
-301.18(4)]. - 37.
+301.18(4)]. - 41.
 Approve any Department plan to sell, transfer or otherwise dispose of land originally acquired for construction of a correctional facility in the Menomonee Valley area in Milwaukee [s.
-301.24(4m)]. - 38.
+301.24(4m)]. - 42.
+Approve, under a 14-day passive review process, the Department of Corrections' per person daily cost assessment to counties for juvenile community supervision services [s.
+301.26(4)(d)5.]. - 43.
 Approve any interstate corrections compact submitted by the Department [s.
-302.26]. - 39.
+302.26]. - 44.
 Approve any Department proposal to lease space within the precinct of a state prison to a private business for the employment of prison inmates in the manufacture of products or the provision of services to the open market [s.
 303.01(2)(em)].